peter-mcconnell/whispers/README.md

 # alteratively, exit the container and run ldd on the binary path on host:
-docker inspect whispers -f '{{.GraphDriver.Data.MergedDir}}' ldd <directory given from previous command> | grep pam
+docker inspect whispers -f '{{.GraphDriver.Data.MergedDir}}' ldd <directory given from previous command>/usr/sbin/sshd | grep pam
+# ^ if this seems interesting to you, check out https://www.petermcconnell.com/posts/docker-overlayfs/

 # show auth symbols of libpam